att-comdev/promenade/docs/Host_Validation_Architecture.md

 1. __Generate SHA256 hashes of all Promenade Generated configuration files and certificates:__ This process will run during the initial deployment of all the Kubernetes hosts in the cluster.
 Promenade will write a file to `/var/log/promenade/promenade_file_hash.log` with the path to the file as well as the SHA256 hash of that file when it was originally generated.
 Subsequent runs of the host validation script will re-calculate the SHA256 hashes of the files as they are presently, and compare them with the values written in the log file at the time of deployment.
 If the file hashes differ, the host validation script will log a failure and provide the user with a list of files that have potentially been modified.

 2. __Issue a REST Post Request to the Kubernetes API:__ This test will trigger a simple POST request to the internernal and external Kubernetes API and validate that it gets a `200` response.
-This test will check to see if the Kubernetes API is running and responding to requests as needed.
+This check wil also query the `kube-system` namespace to ensure all pods are in a `RUNNING` state.
+This will ensure that the K8's API and system pods are running and responding as expected.

 3. __Kubelet and Docker Validation__ : The goal of this test will be to ensure the Kubelet and Docker are present on the host and running without error.